 Superclass of: S12 Amount of Fluid

 Scope note: This class comprises a mass of matter in fluid form environmentally constraint in some persistent form allowing for identifying it for the management or research of material phenomena, such as a part of the sea, a river, the atmosphere or the milk in a bottle.
 Fluids are generally defined by the continuity criterion which is characteristic of their substance: their amorphous matter is continuous and tends to flow.
 Therefore, contiguous amounts of matter within a fluid body may stay contiguous or at least be locally spatially confined for a sufficiently long time in order to be temporarily identified and traced.
 This is a much weaker concept of stability of form than the one we would apply to what one would call a physical object.
 In general, an instance of Fluid Body may gain or lose matter over time through so-called sources or sinks in its surface, in contrast to physical things, which may lose or gain matter by exchange of pieces such as spare parts or corrosion.

+Examples:

+The aquitard (S14) of the Tybaki sub-basin separate it from the eastern part of the Mesara basin.

+Water is contained in the sample 1234 which was developed in the lab of UOC.

 In First Order Logic: